Samsung/tizen-docs/docs/guides/web/app-management/data-w.md

    }

    try {
-       globalMAPConsumer.removeChangeListener(MapWatcherId);
+       globalMappedConsumer.removeChangeListener(MapWatcherId);
    } catch (error) {
        console.log("The following error occurred: " +  error.name);
    }
    ```

+> **Note**
-​	**Note**	To monitor DataControl provider data changes, it is not enough to implement a listener in the DataControl consumer.
+> To monitor DataControl provider data changes, it is not enough to implement a listener in the DataControl consumer.
 You also need to implement the data change sending functionality in the DataControl provider.
 The data sending implementation determines the actual change data returned to the DataControl consumer.
 For more information on the DataControl provider implementation, see [Monitoring Data Changes](../../../../org.tizen.guides_HTM/html/native/app-management/data_control_n.htm#map3).